nhsbsa-data-analytics/int644genderpaygap/inst/markdown/02_headcount_2.md

-### Male and female employees in each pay band
+## Gender distribution across pay band

-The NHSBSA uses NHS Agenda for Change (AfC) pay bands for the vast majority of staff.
-Bands vary by levels of responsibility and each band has a set pay range with increments.
-Colleagues move up the increments in their band on a length of service basis so that generally those who have spent longer in the same grade would be expected to earn more, regardless of gender.
-In addition, we have a small group of employees who are on pay scales other than AfC.
-These include staff on Civil Service grades who transferred into the NHSBSA in 2006, a very small number on NHS Medical and Dental salary scales, and our most senior employees who receive NHS Executive and Very Senior Manager salaries.
+The NHSBSA uses NHS Agenda for Change (AfC) pay bands.
+Bands differ based on responsibility and have set pay ranges with increments.
+Pay rises within bands are based on service length, so longer-serving staff generally earn more, regardless of gender.
+A few employees have different pay scales, including those from the 2006 Civil Service transfer, a few on NHS Medical scales, and top executives.

-The chart show the total headcount of staff within each pay band by gender, and the percentages of men and women within each pay band.
-Comparisons to the previous five year’s data are also included.
-The salary scales other than Agenda for Change as described above are shown as ‘Non-AfC’ on the chart.
+The chart shows staff counts and gender percentages for each band.
+They also compare this year to the previous years.
+Salaries outside AfC are labelled 'Non-AfC'.